-We are expanding our operations and scaling our TVOD streaming service to effectively and reliably handle anticipated growth in transactions, users and features.
-As this offering evolves, we are developing technology, and are managing and adjusting our business to address varied content offerings, industry best practices related to e-commerce and streaming video, as well as evolving legal and regulatory environments.
-While we have experienced, and expect to continue to experience, growth in our TVOD service, we may expand the service in a manner that is not well received by consumers or the marketplace.
-Additionally, this expansion has placed, and may continue to place, significant demands on our operational, financial and administrative infrastructure and our management.
-In pursuing this expansion strategy, we expect to incur significant operating and capital expenditures.
-It is possible that we will not be able to grow our revenues through this strategy, or if growth is achieved, that it will be maintained for any significant period, or at all.
+To be successful, our operations and services need to be scaled to effectively and reliably handle growth in transactions, users, and features.
+Since inception, we have developed technology and managed our business to address varied content offerings, industry best practices related to e-commerce and streaming video, as well as evolving legal and regulatory environments.
+While we historically experienced growth in our TVOD service, this growth was hampered following COVID-19 and the consummation of our Merger, and the resulting diminishment in cash flow and capital resources available for our operations.
+It is possible that we will not be able to continue to grow our revenues, or if growth is resumed, that it will be maintained for any significant period, or at all.

 Our AVOD platforms generate revenue primarily from digital advertising and audience development campaigns that run across our streaming platform and from content distribution services.
 Our ability to deliver more relevant advertisements to our viewers and to increase our platform's value to advertisers and content publishers depends on the collection of user engagement data, which may be restricted or prevented by a number of factors.
 Viewers may decide to opt out or restrict our ability to collect personal viewing data or to provide them with more relevant advertisements.
 While we have experienced, and expect to continue to experience, growth in our revenue from advertising, our efforts to monetize our streaming platform through the distribution of AVOD content are still developing and our advertising revenue may not grow as we expect.
 Accordingly, there can be no assurance that we will be successful in monetizing our streaming platform through the distribution of ad-supported content.
 In addition, with the recent spread of the coronavirus throughout the United States and the rest of the world, companies' advertising plans and amounts available for advertising may be significantly restricted or discontinued which could also impact our ability to monetize our AVOD platform.